What are the different challenges when recycling components and securing data?

 - Federal Information Security Management Act (FISMA)

 - Sarbanes-Oxley Act (SOX).

-Here at Exit Technologies we decommission data centers.
+Here at Exit Technologies, we decommission data centers.
 Not only do we recycle the component parts of the servers and other hardware, we also destroy data.
-Its not uncommon for less than scrupulous companies to remove hard drives without deleting data hidden from the operating system or the interconnectivity bus software.
+Unfortunately, It’s not uncommon for less than scrupulous companies to remove hard drives without deleting data hidden from the operating system or the interconnectivity bus software.
 That’s why we invested the time to create a purpose-built secure data destruction software.
 Read our blog on Data Center Security Best Practices for more information.

 Data Center Sunsetting

 Data security is the first benchmark for decommissioning a data center.
 With many of the earlier data centers built around hardware specifications and security as an afterthought, it’s imperative for the hardware owner to implement security protocols.
 Erasing disk drives may not be enough.
 A question to ask a potential recycler is, “do they shred hard drives on site?”

 During our asset valuation phase, we run an automated agent-less asset discovery.
 This allows the data center’s IT department to control all system configurations.
 While it may seem like a small issue, consider as example a data center hosting a thousand or more server racks.
 (U.S. Chamber of Commerce Data Centers) The discovery phase identifies the hardware in need of sunsetting.
 Additionally, it allows the recycler and local IT to have a finite bid package of what must be decommissioned.

 Data Center Growth